 Portability

 As the name says, the Boulder solar panel comes as 2 portable solar panels crafted to form a briefcase.
 So, whenever you have to pack it up, you just close the panels like a briefcase.
-Apart from that, the product weighs around 25.9 pounds.
-It is lighter than the Renogy Monocrystalline Foldable.
-This solar panel also comes with a protective bag.
-This foldability, the canvas bag, and the relative lightness of this product make for easy portability.

 Durability

-The surface of the Boulder 100 Briefcase is made from strong tempered glass.
-With strong tempered glass, you get some degree of impact resistance.
-You also get to worry less about losing sun rays from reflection.
-The frame of the panels is anodized aluminum fitted with corner protections.
-With anodization, you know the aluminum will resist corrosion and wear while maintaining its form for longer.
-Then the corner protections provide extra sealing to the structure, keeping out moisture and dust.
+With anodization, aluminum will resist corrosion and wear while maintaining its form for longer.
+Then, the corner protections provide extra sealing to the structure, keeping out moisture and dust.

-The combination of the tempered glass, the anodized aluminum, and the corner protections offers durability and rigidity.
+The combination of tempered glass, the anodized aluminum, and the corner protections offers durability and rigidity.
 This is what makes it a durable camping solar panel.

 Efficiency